kirwaboit/rwakiPython/README.md

 ## Useful python tips
 - continue means STOP and immediately go back to start of loop,
-therefore it can be used to skip certain lines of code
+therefore it can be used to skip certain lines of code e.g

-- Lists can have lists in them too e.g [1,2,[4,5],6]
+- Lists can have lists in them too e.g

+        [1,2,[4,5],6]

+# Data Structures

 - Strings are "immutable"  i.e it cannot be changed, need to a create a new string to change the old one.